 Average Yearly Salary of a Cloud Architect: $118,000

 A blockchain engineer specializes in developing and using blockchain technology to implement solutions as well as architecture.
 With blockchain technology gaining more and more popularity, the demand for this role is rising, too.
 In addition to strong programming skills, a blockchain engineer should also have a solid understanding of the tech that goes behind Bitcoin, R3, Ripple, Etherium, and many other cryptocurrencies that are in use now, as well as, those soon-to-come.

 We’re flooded with mobile applications these days, with new ones being launched almost every other day.
-Therefore, it's only natural that the post of a mobile applications developer is one of the most coveted and highly paid ones in the tech field nowadays.
+Mobile application developers are in demand and highly paid.
+As a result, it's one of the most coveted roles in the tech field.